All Products

 get_total_count

-Specifies whether to return the total number of rows that meet the query conditions.
+Specifies whether to return the total number of rows that match the query.
 Default value: false.
-The value of false specifies that the total number of rows that meet the query conditions is not returned.

 query_type